Looking to leverage your expertise within a structured, in-house environment? Look no further!

 PRO TIP: Are you organized, curious, and have a keen eye for detail?
 If so, a career as a translation project manager might be the perfect fit for you.
 Take a look at this blog post where Alexander Ekhilevskiy, a seasoned localization program manager, shares five invaluable tips for aspiring translation project managers.

-: Become familiar with the localization industry, how projects are managed, the tools of the trade, and how to land a job by taking the Localization Project Management course in our Localization Management Academy!
+PRO TIP 2: Become familiar with the localization industry, how projects are managed, the tools of the trade, and how to land a job by taking the Localization Project Management course in our Localization Management Academy!

 2. Localization Engineers

-"Localization Engineers are the tech wizards behind the scenes," explains Michele Cerioni
+"Localization Engineers are the tech wizards behind the scenes," explains Michele Cerioni.

 "They bridge the gap between language and technology.
 Their expertise lies in preparing files for translation, mastering specialized translation tools, and leveraging technology to optimize both quality and efficiency.
 Localization engineers play a crucial role in streamlining processes, automating repetitive tasks, and developing innovative solutions to enhance the overall localization experience."